Steve Beaton: PDC career

 In the first round of the 2014 World Championship, Beaton missed four darts to move 2–0 up against Devon Petersen and was instead beaten 3–1.
 He lost 9–6 against Brendan Dolan in the third round of the UK Open.
 In June, Beaton won through to the final of the Gibraltar Darts Trophy, but he let a 4–1 lead turn into a 6–4 defeat against James Wade.
 He could not progress past the first round of the 2014 World Matchplay, the 2014 World Grand Prix, the 2014 European Championship or the 2014 Players Championship Finals.

 In an exact reverse of their 2013 clash, Beaton was knocked out 3–0 by Kyle Anderson in the first round of the 2015 World Championship.
 He lost 9–5 to Peter Wright in the third round of the 2015 UK Open and the first round of both the 2015 World Matchplay (10–4 to Gary Anderson) and the 2015 World Grand Prix (2–1 in sets to Justin Pipe).
 Despite only winning one of his three group fixtures, Beaton qualified for the knockout stage of the Grand Slam on leg difference.
 He averaged almost 100 in the second round, but only had five attempts at a double as Michael van Gerwen averaged 109 in defeating Beaton 10–2.

 Beaton lost 4–2 to Michael Smith in the second round of the 2016 World Championship.
 He played in his first final since 2014 at the sixth UK Open Qualifier and was beaten 6–2 by Van Gerwen.
-He also made the final of the 10th Players Championship event, but lost 6–2 to Dave Chisnall.
+He also made the final of 2016 PDC Players Championship series#Players Championship 10{Players Championship 10, but lost 6–2 to Dave Chisnall.
 Beaton got to the quarter-finals of the 2016 World Matchplay, which was his best performance since 2001, by defeating Jelle Klaasen 10–6 and Smith 11–7.
 He lost 16–13 to Gary Anderson after fighting back from 9–4 down to level the match at 12–12 before eventually succumbing to the two-time reigning world champion.
 After Beaton took the opening set with a 135 finish in the first round of the World Grand Prix, van Gerwen won six unanswered legs to win 2–1.
 He lost 6–4 to Jeffrey de Graaf in the first round of the Players Championship Finals.

 Beaton failed to progress to the third round at the World Championship for the 12th year in a row when he was beaten 4–1 by James Wade in the second round of the 2017 event.
 In 2017, Beaton won the 13th players championship event of the year defeating Gary Anderson 6–3 in the final.
 In the Players Championship Finals, Beaton reached the quarter final by winning against Ronny Huybrechts, Jelle Klaasen and Jermaine Wattimena.
 In the quarter final, he lost 8–10 to Jonny Clayton.